DiyankaGovender/Aadi-Odyssey/README.md

 This game was my final project created at Wits Digital Arts to showcase my art, animation, storytelling and programming abilities.
 I also used ths game to gain a deeper understanding of Unity's lighting, timeline and animation systems.
 For more information about the game and a view of the game's concept art and documentation please cherck out my portfolio page about the project here: https://diyankag.wixsite.com/portfolio/aadi-s-odyssey
 # How to Play
-The game is avaibale to play on itch.io here: https://diyanka-govender.itch.io/aadis-odyssey
+The game is available to play on itch.io here: https://diyanka-govender.itch.io/aadis-odyssey A WebGL version of the game is available to play here: https://diyanka-govender.itch.io/aadis-odyssey